Local Council Tax Reduction Scheme

 How to claim

-To make a new claim for council tax reduction you need to complete a Tower Hamlets full claim form.
-The claim form must include full details of the claimant's family, household composition, income and savings.
+To make a new claim for council tax reduction you need to complete a Tower Hamlets online claim form.
+The form must include full details of the claimant's family, household composition, income and savings.
 We must see original evidence to support this.

 After a claim has been made and put into payment it is not normally necessary to complete another full form unless there is a break in your entitlement.